 Jeffreys' prior is chosen in this case because it has desirable properties such as invariance under reparameterization and good frequentist properties, but not because it expresses any `real' prior belief about some parameter values being more likely than others.
 This is reflected in the fact that in general, it depends on the stopping rule.
-Using the general definition of Jeffreys' prior (see e.g.\ \citet{Berger85}), we see, for example, that in the Bernoulli model, if the sample size is not fixed in advance but depends on the data (for example, we stop sampling as soon as three consecutive $1$s are observed), then, as a simple calculation shows, Jeffreys' prior becomes improper.
-While sampling from an improper prior is impossible, we note that `prior calibration' for a fixed stopping rule in the mathematical sense will still hold for improper priors (see \citet{OptionalStoppingTechnical} for details); the issue is rather that such a prior behaves qualitatively differently from Type~0, I and II priors, hence we decided to designate it `Type III'; yet, as a referee remarked, the difference between Type II and Type III priors is not that important, and one may think of them as a single type as well.\\
+Using the general definition of Jeffreys' prior (see e.g.\ \citet{Berger85}), we see, for example, that in the Bernoulli model, if the sample size is not fixed in advance but depends on the data (for example, we stop sampling as soon as three consecutive $1$s are observed), then, as a simple calculation shows, Jeffreys' prior changes and even becomes improper \citep{Jordan10}.